 Soil : Clay and limestone covered with stones

-The Vintage 2006 : The weather at the start of summer was quite demanding.
-However, the sun appeared at the end of August and continued throughout September.
-The harvest commenced in mid-September in perfect conditions.
-Careful selection of grapes in the vineyard and winery have produced beautiful white wines with fantastic acidity.
-Aged in French oak for 10 months.
+The Vintage 2007 : After a very warm spring, the weather at the start of summer was quite demanding.
+It became fine again from the end of August with much sun and a north wind, which aided concentration of flavours.
+The harvest commenced in mid-September in perfect conditions under an Indian summer.
+Careful selection of grapes in the vineyard and winery with regular batonnage (stirring of the lees in the barrel) have produced very pure white wines well-balanced with fantastic acidity.
+Aged in French oak during 13 months

 Tasting : Pale gold colour.
 Fragrances of white flowers (acacia) mixed with yellow fruit aromas and honey underlined by a hint of vanilla.
 The attack is mineral.
 It is generous and well-balanced with a good acidity and a good density.
 Very long and straightforward finish.

 Food pairing : Seafood, foie gras, fish in a creamy sauce, crayfish.
 Particularly great with a selection of French cheeses.